Meekness

-Meekness is an attribute of human nature and behavior that has been defined as an amalgam of righteousness, inner humility, and patience.
+Meek is an attribute of human nature and behavior that has been defined as an amalgam of righteousness, inner humility, and patience.

 Meekness has been contrasted with humility alone insomuch as humility simply refers to an attitude towards oneself—a restraining of one's own power so as to allow room for others—whereas meekness refers to the treatment of others.

 Christianity

 Meekness, as understood in the Christian perspective, finds its embodiment in the actions and teachings of Jesus Christ.
 During the crucifixion, as He endured the agonizing process, Jesus exemplified meekness by uttering a prayer on behalf of His executioners: "Father, forgive them, for they do not know what they do".

 The Apostle Paul emphasized that a servant of the Lord should instruct those who are at odds with themselves in a spirit of meekness.

 Thomas Browne analogized meekness to swallowing pills without chewing.
 In this metaphor, meekness involves the ability to absorb and endure perceived injuries, choosing to overlook or forgive insults and offenses, rather than allowing their bitterness to endure.

 In the teachings of Jesus, specifically in the Beatitudes, "the meek" are singled out for recognition.
 This concept aligns meekness with the classical virtue of magnanimity, a virtue admired by Aquinas.
 This connection highlights the dignity and strength found within meekness.

 John Stott provides a modern interpretation of meekness, asserting that it represents a balance between excessive anger and complete absence of anger.
 Contrary to misconceptions, meekness is not synonymous with weakness; rather, it embodies the gentleness of the strong, who exercise control over their strength.